December 3 - 5, 2025

 Navigating State Regulatory Challenges and the Pathways Forward for Hospital at Home

-State regulations play a pivotal role in shaping the future of Hospital at Home.
-This panel brings together state leaders and industry experts for a dynamic discussion on navigating regulatory hurdles and identifying opportunities for reform.
-Explore challenges within current frameworks, the potential of aligning care under physician or hospital delegation, and the evolving oversight of Mobile Integrated Healthcare (MIH) paramedics.
+State regulations play a pivotal role in shaping the future of hospital at home.
+This panel will bring together state leaders and industry experts for a dynamic discussion on navigating regulatory hurdles and identifying opportunities for reform.
+Panelists will explore challenges within current frameworks, the potential of aligning care under physician or hospital delegation, and the evolving oversight of Mobile Integrated Healthcare (MIH) paramedics.
 Attendees will gain practical strategies to streamline state-level regulations, improve care coordination, and engage regulators effectively.
 Don’t miss this opportunity to better understand state dynamics and help drive policy that supports safe, scalable, and patient-centered care at home.

 Kimberly Smoak, MSH, QIDP